You only need 2 ingredients to make these crunchy candied hazelnuts! This yummy hazelnut praline recipe is so easy to make!

 - 210 g (1 and ½ cup) raw or toasted hazelnuts*

 Toast the hazelnuts in a medium pan at low heat.
-If you use roasted hazelnuts, stir in every 15-20 seconds to prevent them burning.
+If you use roasted hazelnuts it will take almost 3-5 minutes.
+Stir in every 15-20 seconds to prevent them burning.
 When they give off their aroma, remove the pan from the heat and set aside.
-(If you use raw hazelnuts, stir in every 4-5 minutes.
-It takes almost 10-15 minutes to toast them.)
+(If you use raw hazelnuts, toasting step will be a little bit longer .)
 Alternatively, you can toast the hazelnuts in the oven by placing them on a baking sheet at 350°F(177°C) until they are golden brown and give off their fragrance.

 As the sugar melts and turns to amber color, remove the pan from the heat immediately and carefully add in the hazelnuts and stir until all the hazelnuts are covered with sugar.
 Place the caramelized hazelnuts onto the parchment paper and flatten with a spatula or spoon.
 Be careful as the mixture is very hot.
 Cut into pieces as you like with a sharp knife while still warm.